malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 while still remaining in the same local environment, returning to the previous position.
-We are interested in the distance at which a particle leaves the local environment it was initially in, once it has moved it will have no memory of where it was.
+We are interested in the distance at which a particle leaves the local environment it initially started in.
+A distance once a particle has moved it retains no memory of the previous environment.
-A particle will take many attempts at escaping the local environment, with many of them failing, giving rise to the results in @fig:first_passage_time.
+A particle will take numerous attempts at escaping the local environment, with many of them failing, giving rise to the results in @fig:first_passage_time.
 A measure of successful relaxation is one which results in the molecule moving further away,